Calibre Member Stories

 Bryan

-Bryan, 91, has been totally blind since 1986 and was extremely short-sighted from birth:
+Bryan, 91, has been totally blind since 1986 and was extremely short-sighted from birth.
+Discovering Calibre Audio helped him discover the joy of a good story.

 Read Bryan's full story here.